 - Not wanting to go out with friends or do activities she once enjoyed

-People with bulimia often have other mental health problems, including depression, anxiety, or substance abuse.6
+People with bulimia often have other mental health disorders, including depression, anxiety, or problems with substance abuse.6

 What causes bulimia?

 Researchers are not sure exactly what causes bulimia and other eating disorders.
-Researchers think that eating disorders might happen because of a combination of a person's biology and life events.
+Researchers are finding a complex combination of genetic, biological, behavioral, psychological, and social factors may be the cause.
 This combination includes having specific genes, a person's biology, body image and self-esteem, social experiences, family health history, and sometimes other mental health illnesses.

 Researchers are also studying unusual activity in the brain, such as changing levels of serotonin or other chemicals, to see how it may affect eating.
-Learn more about current research on bulimia.
+Learn more about current research and read peer-reviewed articles on bulimia.